Are you looking for easy ways to connect with other people at Christmas?

-Find a moment of quiet and think about people you have interacted with this year.
-It may be neighbours, family, friends, work mates, members of sporting groups, people you know through school, people you regularly buy groceries or other retail products from, parents of your children’s friends etc.
+Begin by finding a moment of quiet and think about people you have interacted with this year.
+It may be neighbours, family, friends, work mates, members of sporting groups, people you know through school, people you regularly buy groceries or other retail products from,, parents of your children’s friends, online connections etc.

-If you want to listen to more about creating connections, you may enjoy listening to my podcast - Creating Connections that Matter.
+If you want to listen to more about creating connections, you may enjoy listening to my podcast - Creating Connections.

 Until next time, take care of yourself